siddhi-io/siddhi-execution-string/README.md

 ## Support and Contribution

-* We encourage users to ask questions and get support via [StackOverflow](https://stackoverflow.com/questions/tagged/siddhi), make sure to add the `siddhi` tag to the issue for better response.
+* We encourage users to ask questions and get support via <a target="_blank" href="https://stackoverflow.com/questions/tagged/siddhi">StackOverflow</a>, make sure to add the `siddhi` tag to the issue for better response.

-* If you find any issues related to the extension please report them on [the issue tracker](https://github.com/siddhi-io/siddhi-execution-string/issues).
+* If you find any issues related to the extension please report them on <a target="_blank" href="https://github.com/siddhi-io/siddhi-execution-string/issues">the issue tracker</a>.

-* For production support and other contribution related information refer [Siddhi Community](https://siddhi.io/community/) documentation.
+* For production support and other contribution related information refer <a target="_blank" href="https://siddhi.io/community/">Siddhi Community</a> documentation.